Nitin9304/News-Research-Tool/README.md

 # News-Research-Tool
 It is Based on Information Retrieval System (IRT) Project

-The News Research Tool is a web-based application that helps users search, analyze, and organize news articles from multiple sources in real-time.
-It features advanced search filters, article summarization, and sentiment analysis to provide deeper insights into trending topics.
-The tool also generates keyword clouds and allows users to save and categorize articles for easy reference.
-It is built using Python, NLP libraries, and external news APIs.
+The provided code implements a comprehensive News Research Tool using Streamlit, designed to assist users in efficiently searching, summarizing, and analyzing news articles and documents.
+It integrates multiple natural language processing (NLP) techniques and external APIs to deliver an interactive and intelligent experience.
+Users can perform Google searches using the Custom Search API or fetch recent news articles from specific categories through the NewsAPI.
+Retrieved articles are ranked for relevance using a combination of BM25 and cosine similarity based on TF-IDF vectors, allowing users to focus on the most pertinent content.
+Additionally, the tool allows users to upload PDF, DOCX, or TXT files and generates concise summaries using the Latent Semantic Analysis (LSA) method.
+Built-in text preprocessing (including tokenization, stopword removal, and stemming) and optional summarization of article content further enhance usability.
+With its clean interface and versatile features, this application serves as a valuable tool for researchers, students, and professionals seeking quick insights from vast textual information.